Zack Short

-Zachary Ryan Short (born May 29, 1995) is an American professional baseball shortstop for the Detroit Tigers of Major League Baseball (MLB).
-He made his MLB debut in 2021.
+Zachary Ryan Short (born May 29, 1995) is an American professional baseball infielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Detroit Tigers, New York Mets, Boston Red Sox, Atlanta Braves, and Houston Astros.

 Amateur career

-Short attended Kingston High School in Kingston, New York and played college baseball at Sacred Heart University.
+Short attended Kingston High School in Kingston, New York, At Kingston High School, Short co-captained the varsity baseball team to the 2012 New York State Class AA championship, the first in the school’s history.

+Short went to Sacred Heart University, where he played college baseball for the Sacred Heart Pioneers.
 In 2015, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.

 Professional career

 Chicago Cubs

 The Chicago Cubs selected Short in the 17th round of the 2016 Major League Baseball draft.
-After signing, Short spent his first professional season with both the Arizona League Cubs and Eugene Emeralds where he batted .257 with one home run and 31 RBIs in 53 games between the two teams.
-He played 2017 with the South Bend Cubs and Myrtle Beach Pelicans, slashing a combined .250/.383/.419 with 13 home runs, 47 RBIs, and 18 stolen bases in 131 games, and 2018 with the Tennessee Smokies, hitting .227 with 17 home runs and 59 RBIs in 124 games.
+After signing, Short spent his first professional season with both the Arizona League Cubs and Eugene Emeralds where he batted .257 with one home run and 31 RBIs in 53 games.
+He played 2017 with the South Bend Cubs and Myrtle Beach Pelicans, hitting for a combined .250/.383/.419 with 13 home runs, 47 RBIs, and 18 stolen bases in 131 games, and 2018 with the Tennessee Smokies, hitting .227 with 17 home runs and 59 RBIs in 124 games.

 The Cubs invited Short to spring training in 2019.
 He began 2019 with the Iowa Cubs, but also spent time with Tennessee and in the Arizona League while rehabbing.
 Over 63 games in total for the season, Short batted .235 with six home runs and 25 RBIs.
 Following the season, he played in the Arizona Fall League with the Mesa Solar Sox.

 Short was added to Chicago's 40–man roster following the 2019 season.